ririw/scalaNMF/README.md

 The MultiEuclidianNMF class executes several of the same problems, possibly in parallel, with different random initializations, which can sometimes be useful for situations where the eventual factorization is heavily dependent on initial values.

+There is also a distributed implementation, which unfortunatley uses a naive method to performe the matrix multiplications and updates.
+It requires a spark setup.

 Todo
 ====
- * Fix and upload the distributed library
  * Switch to the Breeze linear algebra library
  * Add more objective functions
  * Use the pimp-my-library pattern to make breeze more useful
  * Write more tests
- * Allow for the use of temporary files for very large matrices
+ * Allow for the use of temporary files for very large matrices that will not fit in memory
- * Automate tests against matlab or octave - at the moment the test code outputs files that are trivial to read into matlab, where it is also trivial to compare the results.
+ * Automate tests against matlab or octave - at the moment the test code outputs files that are trivial to read into matlab, where it is also trivial to compare the results, but this has not been automated yet.

 Issues
 ======
  * Not fully tested
- * Only useful for smaller matrices

 Dependencies/acknowledgements
 =============================